fastify/session/README.md

 The session plugin accepts the following options.
 It decorates the request with the `sessionStore` and a `session` object.
 The session data is stored server-side using the configured session store.
 #### options
 ##### secret (required)
 The secret used to sign the cookie.
-Must be an array of strings or a string with a length of 32 or greater.
+Must be an array of strings or a string with a length of 32 or greater or a custom signer.

 If an array, the first secret is used to sign new cookies and is the first to be checked for incoming cookies.
 Further secrets in the array are used to check incoming cookies in the order specified.

+For a custom signer see the documentation of [@fastify/cookie](https://github.com/fastify/fastify-cookie#custom-cookie-signer)

 Note that the rest of the application may manipulate the array during its life cycle.
 This can be done by storing the array in a separate variable that is later used with mutating methods like unshift(), pop(), splice(), etc.
 This can be used to rotate the signing secret at regular intervals.
 A secret should remain somewhere in the array as long as there are active sessions with cookies signed by it.
 Secrets management is left up to the rest of the application.